All Episodes

 I mean, we get a traitor.

-And then people went in, and you know, there are parents in this country who don't have a child because they had to go rescue a traitor, and then we trade five terrorists for one person.
+And then people went in, and there are parents in this country who don't have a child because they had to go rescue a traitor, and then we trade five terrorists for one person.

 It is such a disgrace.

-And one of the things on you know this un uh you know, under a Trump administration, when he becomes commander in chief and he is, and he's going to win for all the reasons that we're talking about, this nonsense will end.
+Sean, you know this, under a Trump administration, when he becomes commander-in-chief, and he is, and he's going to win for all the reasons that we're talking about, this nonsense will end.

-I mean the nonsense will simply end.
+I mean, the nonsense will simply end.

-One of the things I was glad that your dad took on today was not only Hillary's phony statements like, Oh, I landed under sniper fire.
+One of the things I was glad that your dad took on today was not only Hillary's phony statements like, oh, I landed under sniper fire.

-Oops, I was tired if your dad did that, or if your dad did a skit with uh with Comrade Bill De Blasio that talked about CP time, we'd never hear the end of it.
+If your dad did that, or if your dad did a skit with Comrade Bill de Blasio that talked about CP time, we'd never hear the end of it.

 Yeah.